Age-Appropriate Career Education and the Expanded Core Curriculum

-Exploration is a critical learning activity for all children, especially those with visual impairments.
+Is a critical learning activity for all children, especially those with blindness or low vision.
 Unfortunately for children with visual disabilities, adults in their lives tend to have heightened concerns for their safety and well-being.

 Parents and caregivers, teachers, and the school community often don’t realize that these children have the ability or need to explore the world around them tactually.
 However, it’s through hands-on exploration that these children gather first-hand information about the world and how things work.

 In cases where hands-on exploration is actually dangerous or impossible, these children still need to learn about careers.
 In these instances, teachers, school staff, and parents can provide clear verbal or signed descriptions and structured activities to teach children about the skills, tasks, challenges, and outcomes of a wide variety of job and career opportunities.
 Children also need to be aware of and experience the rewards that motivate adults to go to work and contribute to society.